jonjonsonjr/test-docs/README.md

 mCastManager.startCastControllerActivity(context, mSelectedMedia, position, autoPlay);
 ```

-Here, `mSelectedMedia` is the `MediaInfo` object that represents the media you
+Here, `mSelectedMedia` is a `MediaInfo` object that represents the media you
 want to cast, `position` (integer) is the starting point of the video, and
 `autoPlay` (boolean) signals whether or not you want to automatically start
 playback of the media.

-This component can handle Queues and also provide controls for navigating
+This component can handle queues and also provides controls for navigating
 through queue items.

-_**Remark 1.** To have all the metadata for a movie available when needed, you
+_**Remark 1:** To have all the metadata for a movie available when needed, you
 need to build and populate an instance of
 [`MediaInfo`](https://developers.google.com/android/reference/com/google/android/gms/cast/MediaInfo)
 to represent the video.
 The fields are:_